Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

-Since the model is nonlinear, the impulse responses functions (IRFs) are state-dependent.
+Since the empirical model is nonlinear, the impulse response functions (IRFs) are state-dependent.
 We will follow the approach in \cite{KoopPesaranPotter1996}, already used in Section \ref{s: simulations}, according to which the IRF to a monetary policy shock of magnitude $\varsigma$ is given by the difference in the expected path of the endogenous variables when the policy shock takes the value $\varsigma$, versus the path when the shock is zero, conditional on the state of the economy prior to the shock.
 This approach is the most commonly used in the literature, see, e.g., \cite{HayashiKoeda2019}.
-In our model, there is an additional complication that lagged shadow rates are unobserved, so we evaluate the IRFs at the smoothed estimates of those latent variables, that is, our IRFs are given by:
+In our model, there is an additional complication that lagged shadow rates are unobserved, so we evaluate the IRFs at the smoothed estimates of those latent variables.
+In the same notation of the empirical model in Section \ref{s: cksvar}, let $Y_{t}\equiv (Y_{1t}^{\prime}, i_{t})^{\prime}$ denote the vector of endogenous variables, and $\overline{X}_{t,j}^{\ast}$ denote a state vector whose $j$-th component is given by $\min( i_{t-j}^{\ast}-\underline{i}_{t-j},0)$ for $j=1,...,p$, where $p$ is the order of the VAR.
+Then, our IRFs starting from period $t$ up to the horizon $h$ are given by: